cloud8421/claudio-ortolina.org/content/posts/a-great-music-system.md

 I’m now trying out [Tidal](https://tidal.com) as a way to listen before buying, as it provides hi-fi quality, pays artists better than other platforms, and it’s deeply integrated into Plex (which means I don’t need to use a separate app, and can rely just on PlexAmp).

 If the Tidal experiment is a success, I’ll stop my subscription to Apple Music.

+When music is played by the Pi, the R5 system has no information on what's currently playing.
+I can read that on my phone, but for other people in the house I programmed a small automation that can be run with Siri, so that anyone can ask "What's playing?" and get a good answer.
+This took some lightweight reverse engineering of the PlexAmp web application, and I'm not expecting it to be rock solid as it's based on private APIs.

+In short, the PlexAmp web application polls an endpoint that returns a fairly comprehensive playing status with metadata information about the artist being played, both for local music in the Plex Server and on Tidal.
+As PlexAmp is written in Node.js, I wrote another small Node.js application to poll the same endpoint, and parse the information I need.
+I then created an iOS shortcut to hit my Node.js application, and read out the response in a human readable format.
+The shortcut is automatically available on all devices, and can be run via Siri by its name.

 ## Discovery